zeebe-io/zeebe-chaos/chaos-days/blog/2023-04-06-gateway-termination/index.md

 ![snapshot](snapshot-count.png)

 Interesting is that it seems to be related to our segment creation (again), even if we have async segment creation in our journal built recently.
-We need to investigate this further with
+We need to investigate this further within [zeebe#12311](https://github.com/camunda/zeebe/issues/12311).

 ![segment](segment.png)